-Though the Authority has no taxing abilities, Commonwealth Port Fund Allocations are based on tax revenues collected by the Commonwealth, hence the detailed revenue sources noted above represent the components of the CPF Allocation.
+Though the Authority has no taxing abilities, Commonwealth Port Fund Allocations are based on tax revenues collected by the Commonwealth, hence the detailed revenue sources noted above include the components of the CPF Allocation.
 The major revenues of the Authority are collections for services provided by the operations of the terminals through our operating company.
+Additional revenues include funds from the Commonwealth Transportation Bonds allocated to NIT construction and early work on the harbor channel project.
+The funding is recognized by the port as it is spent during construction.
+Further revenue is derived by grants received from the Federal Government and the Commonwealth, including VDOT Maintenance Funds used to support the Richmond Barge operation.